zalox/ArduinoCMake/README.md

 where `SOURCES` is a list of your custom source files for your project.

-## Compile the example and upload to your arduino
+## Compile the example

 	git clone https://github.com/ChisholmKyle/ArduinoCMake.git
 	cd ArduinoCMake && mkdir build && cd build cmake ..
 	make
+	make hex

+If you want to upload to your arduino, set the variables in CMakeLists.txt appropriately, run cmake again, and run

 	make flash